The Mandate of the DCCRC

 In 2019, Dufferin County Cultural Resource Circle created their first Orange Shirts to educate and promote awareness regarding residential school systems.
 We thank Mark’s of Orangeville for sponsoring the shirts and enabling us to take the message into our Community.

-In honour of Orange Shirt Day and the First Nations Public Library Week, Orangeville Public Library asked our Community Elder, Karen Vandenberg, to speak on September 30.
+In honour of Orange Shirt Day and the First Nations Public Library Week, Orangeville Public Library asked our Community Elder to speak on September 30.
 She shared the story of Shin-chi’s Canoe and answered questions from the public afterwards.